MatheusMBispo/GMAnalogKit/README.md

 - Customizable Tracking Area
 - Easy for the user

+## Created by Matheus Bispo and Gabriel Rodrigues

 ## Touches Configuration
 ### Configure the touches to use the framework
 ```